hubmapconsortium/spatial-api/README.md

 ...
 $ git pull
 ```
-For production the deployment machine is 'ingest.hubmapconsortium.org'.
+For production the deployment machine is `ingest.hubmapconsortium.org`.
 ```bash
 $ ssh -i ~/.ssh/id_rsa_e2c.pem cpk36@ingest.hubmapconsortium.org
 ...
 ```
-You should now have the most recent version of the code which should be in the 'master'
+You should now have the most recent version of the code which should be in the `master`
 branch.
-You can also deploy other branches on 'dev' for testing.
+You can also deploy other branches on DEV for testing.

 ### Build Docker Image
 In building the latest image specify the latest tag: